BALANCING HORMONES

 - Altered Gut Microbiota: Dysbiosis can result from and contribute to insulin resistance.

-- Impaired Digestion: Poor blood sugar control can slow digestion and potentially affect nutrient absorption.
+- Impaired Digestion: Poor blood sugar control can slow digestion and may affect nutrient absorption.

 Ways to improve your insulin sensitivity: